How imperiled is our democracy? ‘The Race’ wants you to weigh in.

 “The Race” in 2008 — and in some iterations around the country in subsequent election cycles — gathered spectators in theaters to explore their views of participatory democracy, partly through improvisatory skits: One feature was “Presidential Speech Karaoke,” in which audience members volunteered to stand and read portions aloud of actual candidate speeches off teleprompters.
 Initially, the plan was to revive the in-person format for the new Georgetown version, but covid-19 scuttled that proposal, as it has hundreds of other live theater events.

-The fallback is this online version, in which five actors from the original production, who were Georgetown undergraduates in 2008, plus eight current students, lead viewers through some dramatized playlets, including an excerpt from Sophocles’s “Antigone.”
+The fallback is this online version, in which five actors from the original production, who were Georgetown undergraduates in 2008, plus eight current students, lead viewers through some dramatized playlets.
 It’s all in service of prompting civil dialogue.
 “This is an adaptive vision to sort of say, ‘What can we do that is meaningful in this moment to rekindle what made ‘The Race 2008’ exciting?”
 Goldman says.
 Rohd adds: “The goal of the show is for people to be open to having a conversation about things they may disagree on publicly.”

 Another element will incorporate remote contributions from six of the lab’s international theater fellows — from Vietnam, South Africa, Mexico and other places — to generate talk about a subject Americans rarely consider: how the rest of the world sees the race for the presidency.
 “I got to spend three hours talking with them,” Rohd says of the fellows, who will lead groups of the audience in virtual breakout-room discussions.
 “I asked: ‘As folks not living in the U.S., what do you wish we were thinking about in this country?’ ”